djmitche/remsh/doc/using/ops.rst

         This method raises :class:`~remsh.amp.rpc.RemoteError` if `dest`
         already exists.

+    .. method:: fetch(src, dest)

+        :param src: source filename (on the slave)
+        :param dest: destination filename (on the master)

+        Copies `src`, on the slave, to `dest` on the master.
+Like :meth:`send`, this is a data-only copy.
+The source filename can be relative to the current directory or absolute.

+        This method raises :class:`~remsh.amp.rpc.RemoteError` if `src` does not exist or is not readable, or if `dest` already exists.

     The Slave class also implements a few utility methods:

     .. method:: setup()